 Giving Channel Agnostics Something to Believe In|

 There’s a good deal of ink—pixels, rather—being spilled about marketing to consumers in a “post-channel world.”
 That, of course, means different things to different people.
-For some, post-channel represents the convergence of marketing efforts previously divided among multiple channels into the ubiquitous, ever-present, smartphone.
+For some, post-channel represents the convergence of marketing efforts previously divided among multiple channels into the always-on, ever-present, smartphone.
 (A recent Deloitte study revealed that the average American checks his or her phone 46 times a day.
 74 times if you’re a Millennial.)
 For others, post-channel might mean the immersion of the consumer into the ubiquitous plasma of signals delivered not just through smartphones, but cars, smart televisions with addressable advertising, virtual reality, even your refrigerator (a scenario Nicholas Negroponte predicted nearly a quarter century ago).
 Like amniotic fluid surrounding and infiltrating the American consumer, marketing becomes all pervasive in this view and all channels are one big channel.
 Or no channel.

 Yet another version of post-channel involves the integration of digital engagement with brick and mortar experiences.
 The customer engages seamlessly on their own terms across both digital and physical environments.
 They don’t think about using or being in a channel.
 Which makes it hard to tell who really has the power here: the consumer or the marketer.
 Given these realities, it no longer makes sense for most brands to be anything but channel-agnostic.